How to See Segovia, the Best Day Trip from Madrid

 The suggestion was to walk up the narrow pedestrian street from the Aqueduct.

-Besides some window shopping, you will pass by the Diamond Tip House, San Martin Church, and the Royal Jailhouse.
+In addition to some window shopping, you will pass by the Diamond Tip House, San Martin Church, and the Royal Jailhouse.

 The Diamond Tip Houses were known as Casa de Los Picos because the diamond shape jutted out from the walls.
 While the house does look decorative, the purpose is defensive.